Downtown Edmonton: Warehouse District and 104 Street

 The Warehouse District consists of repurposed warehouses from the early 20th century.

 The Warehouse District is between Jasper Avenue and 104 Avenue and between 103 Street and 109 Street.
 During the first decade of the 20th century, the Hudson's Bay Company began selling its land holdings in this area, and businesses were quick to move in.
 Between 1909 and 1914, no fewer than two dozen warehouses were constructed.

 In the later part of the century, warehouses closed and the buildings were redeveloped into commercial enterprises.
 In the 1970s and 1980s, the Gay Alliance Toward Equality (GATE) had its location on 104th Street, where they provided services to the local community and acted in a political advocacy role.
 The street was also host in the same period to the Flashback club, a gay bar that is being featured in an upcoming film.

 In the late 1990s lofts were created in these former warehouses.
 In recent years, the area has seen a revival, with new lofts and condos being constructed or proposed, along with many designer shops.
 The area also included Canada's first urban-format Sobeys Urban Fresh, flanking the curved Birks building as the entrance to 104 Street at Jasper Avenue, serving the residential population until its closure in 2014.

 104 Street (in between Jasper Avenue and 104 Avenue) is the main street in the Warehouse District and features shops, restaurants, cafés and a variety of services.
 The area is also known for lofts in old warehouses.
 The street is very dense, and saw new projects completed in 2009 and 2010 (Icon I and II) with the construction of the Fox Towers condo complex at the northwest corner of 104 Street and 102 Avenue.

-In 2016, Michael Phair Park, located in the Warehouse District was named after former City Councillor Michael Phair, in celebration of his political career, and community advocacy, as well as in acknowledgment of his many contributions to the LGBTQ2S+ community.
+In 2014, the Neon Sign Museum opened just south of 104 Avenue to display historic signs from defunct Edmonton businesses.
+In 2016, Michael Phair Park was opened between Jasper and 102 Avenue to celebrate the political career and community advocacy of former City Councillor Michael Phair, who made many contributions to the LGBTQ2S+ community.

 On November 7, 2025, O-day'min Park was opened to the public which converted acres of parking lots into greenspace.